-Lady Gaga Thrills Anthrax, Garth Brooks, Metallica and Gigi Hadid
+Lady Gaga Thrills Anthrax, Garth Brooks, Metallic, And Gigi Hadid

 “Gaga has been a great kind of big sister to me and has given me amazing advice.
 I think she is such a beautiful person that is just set on spreading love everywhere she goes.
 I think that she is one of a kind, she is amazing.”

-Lady Gaga has many fans among her peers including Garth Brooks, Metallica, Anthrax and Gigi Hadid.
+Lady Gaga has many fans among her peers including Garth Brooks, Metallica, Anthrax, and Gigi Hadid.

 [Featured Image by Kevin Winter/Getty Images]